Katrina Howard

 • Sheiman v Novopharm (conspiracy claim relating to patent applications for sterilisation apparatus)

-• Inverness v MDS (pregnancy testing kits)
+• Inverness v MDS (pregnancy testing kits, trial)

 • Hospira v Amgen (patent for PEG-GCSF, a pegylated hormone used to increase blood cell count)

-• Samsung v Apple (smartphone technology)
+• Samsung v Apple (smartphone technology, trial)

 • Genentech v Celltrix (insulin like growth factor binding protein)